VinyVidal/CSharp-Projetos/Gerador de Senhas/readme.md

     ****** PASSWORD GENERATOR ******

-  An application that creates a random sequence of numbers and/or characters to be uses as password.
+  An application that creates a random sequence of numbers and/or characters to be used as password.
-  Turned out to be a very useful program for me, as am always using it to create my passwords.
+  Turned out to be a very useful program for me, since I'm always using it to create my passwords.